WaitThatShouldntWork/InferGPT/backend/README.md

 ## Test

 `pytest` is being used for testing the backend.
 Like with linting, running the [setup](#set-up) steps should download `pytest` for you.

+> [!WARNING]
+> running the `pytest` tests only works when running the service locally (not through the Docker setup)

-To then run the tests, use the following command:
+To then run the tests, change to the `/backend` directory and run the following command:

 ```bash
 pytest